atomone-hub/genesis/README.md

 precedent for adaptive and responsive self-organization in the multichain multitoken universe we call the Cosmos.

+#### Role as Minimal IBC/ICS Hub
-AtomOne will re-commit to the original vision and primary mission of the Cosmos Hub (named Gaia) to serve as a minimal IBC/ICS hub secured by a staking token.
+AtomOne will re-commit to the original vision and primary mission of Gaia to serve as a minimal IBC/ICS hub secured by a staking token.
 We believe that a proper minimal token hub with minimal risk profile is an essential utility of the crypto ecosystem, and that such a hub should remain forever conservative and adhere to a stable and explicit constitution with an immutable tokenomics specification.
-Experiments belong in new splits.
+Experiments belong in new forks and the hub should enable them.

+We anticipate that our approach will not only enhance the functionality of the Cosmos network but also enrich its diversity and resilience.

+#### Significance as a Political Base
-In addition AtomOne will lead the development and praxis of giving representation to every subcommunity (or political party), each defined and strengthened by their own living constitutions that state their values, missions, and philosophies.
+In addition AtomOne will lead the development and praxis of giving representation to every subcommunity (or political party), each defined and strengthened by their own living constitutions that state their values, missions, philosophies and so on.
 This will foster a more diverse ecosystem of specialized zones in cooperation and coopetition with each other despite irreconciliable differences.
-AtomOne will be a base for many partyhubs spawned from it, and itself function as a partyhub in relation to Gaia.
+AtomOne will be a base for many more partyhubs, and itself function as a partyhub in relation to Gaia.

-We see these two missions not as opposed but complementary to one another with the diversity of hubs reducing global systemic risk; and see it as our challenge to ensure that this is the case through the protocols and services that we support.
-Security is prioritized above all else, including and especially staker profits.

-### Secure Splitting
-AtomOne will lead the way in demonstrating a more secure system for splitting off new generations of partyhubs as a necessary course of action of last resort in the face of gridlock and friction.
-ICA-based (interchain-account) partyhubs with independent validator sets introduce additional security risks associated with the behavior of the other validator set securing said partyhub--unlike shards secured under ICS1.x by the original hub itself.

-In an ideal scenario, once AtomOne is complete in functionality and has proven itself, it and its supporters will guide Gaia to adopt the same secure splitting system so that Gaia AND AtomOne can both have a richly diverse partyhub set representing many diverse parties each with their own philosophies, expertise, concerns, and jurisdictions.

-### Role in the Ecosystem
-As a new branch within the Cosmos ecosystem tree, this fork will remain a minimal ICS & Token IBC hub.
-We anticipate that our approach will not only enhance the functionality of the Cosmos network but also enrich its diversity and resilience.

-### Significance as a Political Base
-Operating as a "political party base", this fork will serve as a hub for ideation, discussion, and decision-making.
-It aims to empower community members to actively participate in governance and influence the future trajectory of the ecosystem.
-This approach is expected to bring a more democratic and transparent governance process to the Cosmos community.
+Operating as a "political party base", This fork will serve as a political party base for ideation, discussion, and collective decision-making in regards to its associations especially Gaia.
+It aims to empower community members to actively participate in governance about Gaia and AtomOne and influence the future trajectory of both ecosystems.
+This approach is expected to bring a more democratic and transparent governance and self-organizing process to the Cosmos community.

 ### Expected Outcomes and Benefits
-We believe that by embracing diversity and fostering open dialogue, we can achieve a more robust and innovative ecosystem.
-The benefits will extend beyond immediate technical solutions, contributing to a more vibrant and collaborative blockchain community.
+We believe that by embracing diversity and fostering open dialogue between aligned groups we can create a more robust, innovative, and decentralized ecosystem.
+The diversity of specialized hubs will accelerate innovation, while the diversity of coopetative hubs will reduce overall global systemic risk.
+The benefits will extend beyond immediate technical solutions, contributing to a more vibrant and collaborative blockchain and global community.

 ## Terms